cx-rp/NanoAIO/README.md

 # NanoAIO
-Unfinished bot for Supreme/Shopify/Adidas
+Unfinished bot for Supreme/Shopify/Adidas, lots of hidden gems in this.
+Could use a little work.

-#Preview:
+# Preview:

 ![Login](https://i.imgur.com/qGJcxge.png)